 As a Trust we feel it’s important to give every school autonomy over the way they deliver their curriculum to their specific cohort and support them in doing this by centralising certain support services.
 In turn this reduces work load on senior leaders, helping to establish further value for money on a variety of integrated services.
-As a Trust we will continue to review the services we offer and are committed to making them responsive to individual school needs.
+This also ensures our Academies have a local support structure as they know that all other provisions are using the same systems and can seen support and share best practice of their use.
+As a Trust we will continue to review the services we offer and are committed to making them responsive to individual Academies needs.

 Trust Central Services

 Specialised, receptive and supportive, our central HR and Legal systems offer the very best in all areas of HR provision.
 Through Brown Jacobson LLP they are able to offer deep understanding of schools and the wider education system, through many years’ experience; they fully understand the needs of schools within the Trust.
 Bespoke arrangements from one off projects to on-going advisory and HR admin services are tailored to each school’s needs.

 Centrally and through Brown Jacobson we happily support:

 - Case Work such as Disciplinary, Capability

 - Performance Management including Appraisal, Pay Policy & Performance Related Pay

 The trust oversees all pay and pensions administration including all statutory returns making sure staffs’ pay gets the care and attention it deserves.
 We truly understand the difference an effective payroll provision can make to you and your staff and how upsetting and frustrating it can be when it goes wrong.

 - Monthly Payroll